-Introductory Microbiology Staff Contact: Dr I Couperwhite CP15 S1 HPW6
+MICR2201 Introductory Microbiology Staff Contact: Dr I Couperwhite CP15 S1 HPW6

-This introduction to microbiology is offered as a single unit elective.
+This introduction to microbiology is offered as a single elective.
 However, the subject is mandatory for students wishing to major in program 4400 Microbiology and Immunology.
 Students with no previous knowledge of biology can do this subject.
-A brief bridging course is available for students in this category.